Birefringence of AlGaAs/GaAs Coatings under Above-Band-Gap Illumination, GR Noise and Photo-Optic Transfer Function: Measurement results

 \subsection{Change in illumination intensity}

 To study the effect of intensity level on the coupling coefficient, we then changed the DC power of the illumination.
 The results of multiple measurements are shown in FIG.~\ref{fig:change DC2}.
 The solid lines are measured raw data and the dashed lines are the fitting results obtained by the four-parameter global fit described in section \ref{sec:GlobalFit} and appendix \ref{sec:MASTERTheory} below.
 We find that as the intensity increases, the coupling coefficient decreases and the pole frequency increases.
-More specifically, in FIG.~\ref{fig:change DC2} as the DC intensity $I_1$ of the 700 nm LED varies from $\rm 0.6\, W/m^2$ to $\rm 5.1\,W/m^2$, the DC coupling levels decrease from $2760$ to $660$ $\rm [Hz]/[W/m^2]$, consistent with the functional fit $\propto (I_{\bf ref}+I_1)^{-1}$.
-Above the rising pole frequency, the dependence of the transfer function on the external illumination intensity level is much reduced and consistent within the measurement noise to be independent of the illumination intensity.
-Thus the pole frequency can be fitted by the linear function $\propto (I_{\bf ref}+I_1)$ with the same $I_{\bf ref}$.
+More specifically, in FIG.~\ref{fig:change DC2} as the DC intensity $I_1$ of the 700 nm LED varies from $\rm 0.6\, W/m^2$ to $\rm 5 \,W/m^2$, the DC coupling levels decrease from $2760$ to $660$ $\rm [Hz]/[W/m^2]$.
+Above the rising pole frequency the transfer function is independent of illumination intensity, at least within the measurement noise.

 The red dots in FIG.~\ref{fig:dcgain_fit} show the DC values in FIG.~\ref{fig:change DC2}.
 The yellow and green dots correspond to different levels of $1064~{\rm {nm}}$ intra-cavity intensity - see FIG.~\ref{fig:globalfit} and section~\ref{ssCI}.
+The decrease of the DC values with intensity seen in FIG.~\ref{fig:dcgain_fit} is consistent with the decrease of the slope in Fig 4. of \cite{Ma_2024}.